emtee40/FMHY-wiki/FMHY‐Notes.md.md

 Keep in mind this is a privacy utility meant to prevent common snooping, its not claiming to be a security tool, and will not stop forensic analysis.

 ***

+#### Flicker Proxy

+Note that the proxy may be slower, but it can be used in cases where the site or TMDb is blocked.

+***

 #### Site Favicon DL